-TABLE 77: UPHONGOLO MUNICIPALITY TITLE DEED RESTORATION PROJECTS
+TABLE 82: UPHONGOLO MUNICIPALITY TITLE DEED RESTORATION PROJECTS

-TITLE DEEDS RESTORAT ION STATUS NCOTSHANE Ward 2 & 10 R40 326 590.00 IRDP 480 None transferred at the moment.
-Township establishment and bulks services (sewer) PROPOSED LAND PURCI HASES (WARD 10 & 11) STATUS Portion 146 on the Farm Portion 242 on the Farm Portion 243 on the Farm Portion 381 on the Farm Portion 388 on the Farm Pongola No. 61 Pongola No. 61 Pongola No. 61 Appointment of service provider to undertake valuations
+TITLE DEEDS RESTORAT ION STATUS NCOTSHANE Ward 2 & 10 None transferred at the moment.
+Township establishment and bulks services (sewer) PROPOSED LAND PURC HASES (WARD 10 & 11) STATUS Portion 146 on the Farm Portion 242 on the Farm Portion 243 on the Farm Portion 381 on the Farm Portion 388 on the Farm n Pongola No. 61 n Pongola No. 61 n Pongola No. 61 Appointment of service provider to undertake valuations